1. Zivian Knowledge Portal

 Depending on the state and the nature of the collaboration, different regulatory requirements may mandate a certain amount of chart reviews.
 These reviews play a pivotal role in ensuring patient safety, compliance with regulations, and the overall quality of healthcare services.

 When reviewing health records, there are specific elements that must be assessed, as well as specific areas of focus as requested by enterprise clients.
-We have outlined below the key components that collaborating physicians may focus on during EHR reviews:
+We have outlined below the key components that collaborating physicians may focus on during chart reviews:

 Medical History